EhViewer-NekoInverter/EhViewer/README.md

     Copyright 2014-2019 Hippo Seven
     Copyright 2020-2022 NekoInverter
+    Copyright 2022 Moedog, Tarsin Norbin, and other contributors

     EhViewer is free software:
     you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation,